ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 - Let's understand this issue with an example.

-- First of all remove whole deployment and service into the default namespace
+- First of all, removethe  whole deployment and service from the default namespace

 ```bash
 kubectl delete -f .